Jdloci05/Jdloci05/README.md

 # Greetings!
 I'm José David López Cifuentes 👾

-## Crafting Worlds, Coding Adventures
+## Crafting Worlds, Coding Adventures | Game Developer | VR Enthusiast

 As a Multimedia Engineering student with a heart beating for game development, I've been blending art and algorithms to create immersive gaming experiences.
 My adventure through Unity, VR, and beyond has been a quest of endless learning and pushing the pixels beyond their limits.